In Your Community » Kitsap » Construction Projects »

 Agate Pass tower replacement project overview

 This summer, PSE will replace the two existing lattice towers with four new steel poles.
 Not only will the new poles be stronger than the existing lattice towers, but separating the two lines so they’re not on the same structure will improve system reliability.
-Construction will take place between July and October 2014.
-For more detailed construction updates, see PSEBainbridge.com.
+Construction will take place between August and October 2014.
+For more detailed construction updates, visit psebainbridge.com/Agate-Pass.